List of Vampirina episodes

-Vampirina is an American animated children's television series created by Chris Nee.
+Vampirina is an animated children's television series created by Chris Nee.
 Based on the Vampirina Ballerina series of books written by Anne Marie Pace and published by Disney-Hyperion, the series premiered on Disney Junior and Disney Channel on October 1, 2017.
 It features much of the staff that has worked on another program created by Nee, Doc McStuffins.

 The series ended on June 28, 2021, after 3 seasons and 75 episodes.